xImDoctor/xlib-maze-game/README.md

 ## Extensions
 I'll think about it later...
-Firstly I wanna upgrade player's UI
+Firstly I wanna upgrade player's UI, add connect menu in client, move messages from console to window and some other improvements.